MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-manage-expenses-reports-and-receipts.md

 ---
-title: Manage expenses, rexpense reports, and receipts using the Expense mobile app
+title: Manage expenses, expense reports, and receipts using the Expense mobile app
 description: This article provides information about managing expenses, expense reports, and receipts using the Expense mobile app.
 author: ramagadu
 ms.date: 05/26/2023